magneticio/vamp.io/content/documentation/using vamp/environment-variables.md

     weight: 50
 ---

-{{< note title="New in version 0.9.2" >}}
-* #862 Workflow environment variable values can be parametrised with workflow name, for example as `$workflow` or `${workflow}`.
-All default workflow environment variables now need to be specified, e.g. VAMP_URL and VAMP_KEY_VALUE_STORE_PATH
-{{< /note >}}

-Breeds and blueprints can include lists of environment variables that will be injected into the container at runtime.
+Breeds, blueprints and workflows can include a list of environment variables to be injected into the container at runtime.
 You set environment variables with the `environment_variables` keyword or its shorter version `env`, e.g. both examples below are equivalent.

 ```yaml
 ---